 Component 2: Health and social care services and values.
-Internal written and practical assessment, 30% of the overall qualification
+Internal written assessment, completed in January of Year 11.
+This contributes to 30% of the overall qualification.

-You will study and explore practically, health and social care services and how they meet the needs of real service users.
+In this component, you will study health and social care services and how they meet the needs of real service users.
 You will look at the different types of services available to people and why they access them at different times of their lives.
-Providing good health and social care services is important and a set of "care values" exists to ensure this happens.
-This component will give you an understanding of these values and why they are so important.
-You will develop skills in applying care values through role plays.
+This component will give you an understanding of health and social care services and will help you to understand the skills, attributes and values that are common across the sector (some of which are transferable to other sectors that involve interactions with clients or customers).

 Component 3: Health and well being.
-Externally marked 2 hour examination, 40% of the overall qualification
+Externally marked 2 hour examination, 40% of the overall qualification.
+This exam is taken at the end of the course in May of Year 11.